mcdonagh/QoL-Utilities/README.md

 > Only appropriate and favorited mounts will be summoned.

 Additionally, a message is printed to the chat window when trying to summon a favorite mount and no qualifying favorite mount is available.
-Example: if you tried to summon a favorite flying mount with no flying mount favorited you would see the message
+For example, if you tried to summon a favorite flying mount with no flying mount favorited you would see the message:
 > No favorited mount available for flying.

 <h3 id='smn-arguments'>Command Arguments</h3>